MohamadYusuf/WebRx-Site/docs/observable-lists.md

 ## Delaying and/or suppressing change notifications

-Normally, an observable-list notifies its subscribers immediately, as soon as it’s changed.
+Normally, an observable-list notifies its subscribers immediately, as soon as it's changed.
 But if an list is changed repeatedly or triggers expensive updates, you may get better performance by limiting or delaying change notifications.

 This is accomplished calling the list's *suppressChangeNotifications* method which returns a disposable.
 The list will resume sending change notifications, once the disposable is disposed.